 M.Z.
-Afsar holds a Masters in Aeronautical Engineering (2003) from the University of Bristol & for which he received the Royal Aeronautical Society Award.
-His research career began in the summer of 2002 when, still as an undergraduate, he received a Research Assistantship from the Department of Applied Physics at Yale University working as an experimentalist, conducting Particle Image Velocimetry measurements in laminar flames using laser diagnostic tools.
+Afsar holds a Masters in Aeronautical Engineering (2003) from the University of Bristol for which he received several commendations including the Royal Aeronautical Society Award.
+His research career began in the summer of 2002 when, still as an undergraduate, he obtained a Research Assistantship at the Department of Applied Physics of Yale University.
+Here he worked as an experimentalist, conducting Particle Image Velocimetry measurements in laminar flames using laser diagnostic tools.
 He holds a Ph.D. from the University of Cambridge (2009) in Engineering.
 His Ph.D. thesis was in Aeroacoustics and focused on Applied Mathematical aspects of jet noise theory and modelling.
-Following this, he received a number of research fellowships (culminating with the NASA Post-doctoral program) that allowed him to work at the NASA Glenn Research Center with Drs.
-Marvin Goldstein & S. J. Leib on a variety of problems in aero-acoustics, turbulence modeling and Rapid-distortion theory.
-Between July 2013-April 2016 he was based at Imperial College London (Dept. of Mathematics) working under the Laminar Flow Control platform grant with Professor X. Wu.
+Following this, he received a number of research fellowships (culminating with the NASA Post-doctoral program) that allowed him to work at the NASA Glenn Research Center with world-famous Scientists, Drs.
+Marvin Goldstein and S. J. Leib, on a variety of problems in Aeroacoustics, Turbulence modeling and Rapid-distortion theory.
+Between July 2013--April 2016 he was based at Imperial College London (Dept. of Mathematics) working under the Laminar Flow Control platform grant with Professor X. Wu.
 Before joining Strathclyde University he was a visiting academic at Queen Mary University (in June-July 2016) and a remote visitor for the Stanford University Center for Turbulence Research summer program.
-He is a regular visitor to the Department of Mathematics at Kashmir University in Srinagar (India) and his research interests include: Asymptotic methods; Aeroacoustics; Turbulence theory & modeling, boundary layer transition and Applied Mathematics.
+He is a regular visitor to the Department of Mathematics at Kashmir University in Srinagar (India) and his research interests include: Asymptotic analysis, Aeroacoustics, Turbulence theory & modeling, Boundary Layer Transition and Applied Mathematical methods.

 Current research involves mathematical & numerical analysis of jet flow turbulence for Aero-acoustics problems such as jet noise and trailing/leading edge noise.
 I am also interested in mathematical modeling of boundary layer transition (receptivity and secondary instability theory) and wall turbulence.